Azure-Samples/hdinsight-kafka-java-get-started/README.md

 ## Streaming

-NOTE: The streaming example expects that you have already setup the `test` topic from the previous section.
+**NOTE:** The streaming example expects that you have already set up the `test` topic from the previous section.

 1. On your development environment, change to the `Streaming` directory and use the following to create a jar for this project: